Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras

 Relational convolution can now be written, as usual in texts on incidence algebras, as

-Finally, using again a Kronecker delta, the unit of composition on the incidence algebra is $\delta\, (\pi_1\, x)\, (\pi_2\, x)$ or, more simply, $\delta\, i\, j$, if $x = [i,j]$.
-In the case of locally finite posets, and in particular intervals formed over $\mathbb{N}$, Corollary~\ref{P:seg-lifting} specialises to semirings instead of quantales, as in Corollary~\ref{P:locfin-lifting}.
+Finally, using again a Kronecker delta function, the unit of composition on the incidence algebra is $\delta\, (\pi_1\, x)\, (\pi_2\, x)$ or, more simply, $\delta\, i\, j$, if $x = [i,j]$.
+In the case of locally finite posets, and in particular intervals formed over $\mathbb{N}$, Corollary~\ref{P:seg-lifting} generalises to semirings instead of quantales, as in Corollary~\ref{P:locfin-lifting}.